top of page

 SAM_5996.JPG

-Below - The next 'set' of webbing is my Harvey's, the small Rigger pouches a re all from HTC.
-The Musette bag is an original and isn't quite as light as it looks in the photo.
-He has an M43 shovel but it wasn't photographed as it hides the M3 knife, the cover is really nicely marked inside Victory Canvas 1943.
-Still need to add a M1 Garand bayonet scabbard, the bayonet is waiting for a home.
+Below - The next 'set' of webbing is my Harvey's, the small Rigger Pouches are all from HTC.
+The Musette Bag is an original and isn't quite as light as it looks in the photo.
+This set includes an M43 shovel (which wasn't photographed as it hides the M3 knife), the cover is really nicely marked inside with 'Victory Canvas 1943'.
+I still need to add an M1 Garand bayonet scabbard (the bayonet is waiting for a home).
 A parachute first aid pouch should be added also.

 SAM_6846.JPG